skip-mev/block-sdk/README.md

 Note, before building or upgrading the application, make sure to initialize the escrow address for POB in the parameters of the module.
-The default parameters do not initialize an escrow address as that should be determined by governance.
-The escrow address will be the address that is receiving a portion of auction house revenue alongside the proposer (if enabled).
+The default parameters initialize the escrow address to be the module account address.
+The escrow address will be the address that is receiving a portion of auction house revenue alongside the proposer (or custom rewards providers).